prataprc/prataprc.github.io/_posts/2018-02-19-federated-dag-of-events.md

 ---
 layout: post
-title: "Federated network for events"
+title: "Federated DAG of events"
-permalink: federated-network-for-events.html
+permalink: federated-dag-of-events.html
 ---

 Following is the list of invariants that needs to be met when